o11y-weekly/o11y-weekly.github.io/2023-10-27_Defining_Good_Observability_backend_Trade-offs_and_QoS/README.md

-# 2023-10-27 #3 Defining Good Trade-offs and QoS
+# 2023-10-27 #3 Defining Good Observability backend Trade-offs and QoS

-This week in o11y, the third post about Trade-offs and QoS management in observability.
+This week in o11y, the third post about Trade-offs and QoS management in observability backend.

+The previous post introduced high level QoS and trade-offs.
+This post focuses on defining QoS and trade-offs for the observability backend side only.

 ## Trade-offs and QoS